LONDON MARKETS: FTSE 100 Rises, With Retailers In Recovery Mode

 U.K. stocks bounced higher Monday, with investors taking on risk by scooping up commodity shares, while retail shares were recovering after a selloff in the previous session.

-Financial markets were unshaken by initial reports of a "major incident" in London involving a van being driven into a crowd of people (http://www.marketwatch.com/story/one-dead-several-injured-after-car-rams-crowd-in-finsbury-park-london-2017-06-19), resulting in one death and several casualties.
+Financial markets early Monday were steady after initial reports of a "major incident" in London involving a van being driven into a crowd of people (http://www.marketwatch.com/story/one-dead-several-injured-after-car-rams-crowd-in-finsbury-park-london-2017-06-19) near a North London mosque.
+One person is dead and several have been injured.
+Metropolitan Police are now investigating the incident as a potential terror attack and a 48-year-old man has been arrested.
+U.K. Prime Minister Theresa May on Monday condemned all forms of extremism and said extra police will be deployed to protect mosques.

-Brexit talks: The new trading week kicks off with the start of talks in Brussels over Britain's exit from the European Union, or Brexit, nearly a year after the U.K. voted to leave the EU in a referendum.
-U.K.'s Brexit Secretary David Davis was scheduled to meet with the EU's chief negotiator, Michel Barnier, on Monday.
+Brexit talks: The new trading week kicks off with the start of talks over Britain's exit from the European Union, or Brexit, nearly a year after the U.K. voted to leave the EU in a referendum.
+U.K.'s Brexit Secretary David Davis and his team were meeting with the EU's chief negotiator, Michel Barnier, and his in Brussels.

 Continue Reading Below